kharshit801/wrapperHarshit/README.md

 - Upload or capture images of cattle.
 - Detects possible diseases using an on-device ML model.
 - Shows symptoms, causes, and treatment options.
+- Based on the Health, it can be used to buy insurance

 ### 🌿 Crop Disease Detection
 - Upload or capture crop leaf images.